Riimu/Kit-CSRF/README.md

 # Secure CSRF Prevention #

-This library provides a simple and secure way to prevent Cross-Site Request Forgery.
-The CSRF token can be stored using cookies (i.e. double submit cookies) or sessions.
-In order to provide a more secure way to handle CSRF tokens, the library has been protected against timing attacks and the provided tokens are always encrypted to avoid BREACH attacks.
+This library provides a simple and secure way to prevent Cross-Site Request Forgery by using CSRF tokens that are passed via hidden fields in forms and also stored in cookies or sessions.
+In order to provide a more secure way to handle CSRF tokens, the library has been protected against timing attacks and the provided tokens are always encrypted using random keys to avoid BREACH attacks.

-API documentation for the classes can be generated using apigen.
+API documentation is [available](http://kit.riimu.net/api/csrf/) and it can be generated using ApiGen.

 [![Build Status](https://travis-ci.org/Riimu/Kit-CSRF.svg?branch=master)](https://travis-ci.org/Riimu/Kit-CSRF)
 [![Coverage Status](https://coveralls.io/repos/Riimu/Kit-CSRF/badge.png?branch=master)](https://coveralls.io/r/Riimu/Kit-CSRF?branch=master)